yield: 6 servings • prep time: 15-20 min. • cook time: 1 hour • preheat oven: 350 degrees

 Plating: To serve, place two chicken rolls on a plate and top with vegetables and juices.
 Garnish with chopped Italian parsley.

-A Look at Saint Clare
+A Closer Look at Clare

-Clare of Assisi (1194–1253) might have prepared this dish before she became a nun at San Damiano monastery outside Assisi.
+Saint Clare of Assisi (1194–1253) might have prepared this dish before she became a nun at San Damiano monastery outside Assisi.
 The food there was extremely simple.

 Clare was a revolutionary in many ways, especially in rejecting the custom that new nuns must bring a dowry (land that could be rented out or cash) in order to provide the monastery’s income.
 Also, in other monasteries, only the daughters of nobility could become choir nuns, who chanted the office each day.
 Extern sisters greeted visitors and did any shopping.